wayneIBM/vpc-on-classic/vpc-user-permissions.md

   * In the **Resource group access** area, select **Viewer**.
   * Scroll to the end of the page and click **Add**.

-If you would like to give the user permissions to create their own resource groups, learn about [Creating and managing resource groups](/docs/resources?topic=resources-rgs#create_rgs).
+If you want to give the user permissions to create their own resource groups, learn about [Creating and managing resource groups](/docs/resources?topic=resources-rgs#create_rgs).

 ### Giving an existing user permission to manage VPC resources
 {: #giving-an-existing-user-permission-to-manage-vpc-resources}